vferat/pycrostates/docs/source/microstates/glossary.rst

         global field power (GFP) are known to represent the portions of EEG data with highest signal-to-noise ratio :cite:`KOENIG20161104`

+    GEV
+        Global explained variance
+        Total explained variance expressed by a given state.
+        Conputed as sum of the explained variance multiplied by the :term:`GFP` of each sample assigned to a given state.

     cluster centers
         Arithmetic mean of all the points belonging to the cluster.
 In the context of microstate analysis, it corresponds to the microstates